 Edit Messages

 Have you ever wanted to edit the messages you just sent?
-Well, bid goodbye to typos, as Telegram now lets you to edit sent messages.
+Well, bid goodbye to typos, as Telegram now lets you edit sent messages.

 You can press and hold on to a message you have posted and then hit the ‘edit’ icon to start editing the text.
-The edited messages will now have an edited banned on them.
+The edited messages will now have an edited ban on them.

 Payments

-These bots can’t collect payments directly from your Telegram account, but they can help you generate invoices, payments reminder, and interfaces using which anyone who is supposed to pay you can be directed to the desired platform.
+Still, they can help you generate invoices, payment reminders, and interfaces using which anyone who is supposed to pay you can be directed to the desired platform.

-Payments bots can also be used to accept payments through credit cards as well as services such as CLICK, Paymentwall, Payme, and more.
-However, to create a Payment bot, you will have to use Telegram’s Bot API, and you will need sufficient coding prowess.
+Payment bots can also be used to accept payments through credit cards and services such as CLICK, Paymentwall, Payme, and more.

-So while you can’t pay your friends and family using Telegram, businesses can add payments to their bots thereby making it easier to shop using Telegram bots.
+So, while you can’t pay your friends and family using Telegram, businesses can add payments to their bots, thereby making it easier to shop using Telegram bots.

 How Telegram Topples WhatsApp in Features?

-While WhatsApp has a group video calling and end-to-end encryption for all chats, Telegram is clearly the best option with its self-destruct timer, multi-device support along with tons of other small but yet unique features (Instant View 2.0, bots, internal media player, etc.).
+While WhatsApp has group video calling and end-to-end encryption for all chats, Telegram is clearly the best option with its self-destruct timer, multi-device support along with tons of other small yet unique features (Instant View 2.0, bots, internal media player, etc.).

 Security

-Last year, WhatsApp’s co-founder Jan Koum quit plainly due to a disagreement with Facebook’s board over encryption and privacy, and since then, there have been more concerns about the way the company us sacrificing encryption and reading its users’ private messages to show them ads within the messenger.
+Since then, there have been more concerns about how the company sacrifices encryption and reads its users’ private messages to show them ads within Messenger.

-Nevertheless, Telegram, which also comes with a user-to-server encryption in regular chats and user-to-user encryption in Secret chats, had to face the fury of a lower Russian Court which set a ban on Telegram for refusing to share private encryption keys of its users, and thereby not complying with the orders of Russia’s Federal Security Service (FSB).
+Nevertheless, Telegram, which also comes with user-to-server encryption in regular chats and user-to-user encryption in Secret chats, had to face the fury of a lower Russian Court which set a ban on Telegram for refusing to share private encryption keys of its users, and thereby not complying with the orders of Russia’s Federal Security Service (FSB).

 Performance and Ease of Use

-There’s no clear winner in this section, as WhatsApp and Telegram both perform admirably well even though telegram can be sometimes quicker in sending a message due to its cloud-based sync feature.
+There’s no clear winner in this section, as WhatsApp and Telegram both perform admirably well, even though Telegram can sometimes be quicker in sending a message due to its cloud-based sync feature.

 When it comes to usage, both messaging platforms are very easy to use, with similar working apps.
-But, telegram’s gesture-based UI makes things quicker and fun.

-However, if you want a very fast Telegram UI (user interface), you can check out the Telegram X app, which is more-or-less a beta version of the app.
+However, if you want a very fast Telegram UI (user interface), you can check out the Telegram X app, which is more or less a beta version of the app.

 It’s packed with faster animations, a relatively soothing and accommodating user interface (UI), smaller icons, and a dark theme by default.
-It also receives a lot of experimental features before they are authorized to make their way to the main Telegram app.

 Platform Compatibility

-WhatsApp is only available on mobile devices, web and desktop clients for Windows and Mac.
+WhatsApp is only available on mobile devices, web, and desktop clients for Windows and Mac.
 Similarly, Telegram has desktop clients for Windows, macOS, and even Linux.

-Moreover, Telegram also has a web app which is available on the Chrome Web Store and its due to its open-source nature, and there are third party Telegram apps which are available as well though we recommend you to stay away while using a telegram client by an unknown or unidentified developer.
+Moreover, Telegram also has a web app that is available on the Chrome Web Store due to its open-source nature.

-Also, you can have multiple instances of telegram running at the same time while WhatsApp is confined to only a mobile app and a desktop client concurrently.
+Also, you can have multiple instances of telegram running at the same time, while WhatsApp is confined to only a mobile app and a desktop client concurrently.

 WhatsApp vs. Telegram